On Mixed Cages of Girth 6: Introduction

 Later, Araujo-Pardo, {De la Cruz}, and González-Moreno~\cite{araujo2022monotonicity} showed that the order of a $[z,r;g]$-mixed cage is a monotone function with respect to $g$ if $z\in \{ 1,2 \}$.
 Moreover, they proved that such $[z,r;g]$-mixed cages are 2-connected, and for general $z$ the graphs are strongly connected.
 Further constructions and lower bounds were presented for $g = 5$ too.
 This later uses incidence structures, in particular, the elliptic semiplane of type $C$.
 Next section includes more details on this topic.

 Exoo~\cite{exoo2023mixed} focused on $z \in \{1, 2\}$ and presented a series of mixed cages and upper bounds for different values of $r \leq 5$ and $g \leq 8$, by the use of computer searches.
+Jajcayová and Jajcay~\cite{jajcajova2024totallyregular} developed $[z,r;g]$-mixed graphs by replacing some edges of specific regular undirected graphs with arcs.
+Recently, Araujo-Pardo and Mendoza-Cadena \cite{araujopardo2025noteGirthFive} showed a construction for mixed cages of girth 5 which gives a better bound for the order of mixed cages than previous works.

-\paragraph{Our results.} In \cref{sec:1-3-6_construction}, we present a construction of the $[1,3;6]$-mixed cage from the projective plane on the Galois field of order 4.
-Later in \cref{sec:family_girth_6}, we define an infinite family of mixed graphs of girth 6 using the incidence graph of the biaffine plane over the field $\mathbb{Z}_q$ with $q$ a prime.
-This construction provides upper bounds for the minimum order of mixed graphs of girth 6.
-Finally, in \cref{sec:lower_bounds} we provide a lower bound for the minimum order of $[z,r;g]$-mixed cages for any values of $z,r,$ and $g$.
+\paragraph{Our results.} Section~\ref{sec:preliminaries} provides the necessary background for our constructions.
+In \cref{sec:family_girth_6}, we define an infinite family of mixed graphs with a girth of 6, utilizing the incidence graph of the biaffine plane over the field $\mathbb{Z}_q$, where $q$ is a prime number.
+This construction establishes upper bounds for the minimum order of mixed graphs with a girth of 6.
+In \cref{sec:lower_bounds}, we present a lower bound for the minimum order of $[z,r;g]$-mixed cages for any given values of $z$, $r$, and $g$.
+Finally, in \cref{sec:1-3-6_construction}, we introduce a construction of the $[1,3;6]$-mixed cage derived from the projective plane over the Galois field of order 4.